sjswerdloff/dcmQTreePy/README.md

 A multi-platform DICOM object Editor

-An homage to DCMTree from IMPAC(R)
+An homage to DCMTree from IMPAC &reg;